 Contracts of employment

-Did you know that you must supply all employees with a written statement of particulars within 2 months of them starting employment?
+Did you know that you must supply all employees with a written statement of particulars from day one of their employment?
 This “statement of particulars” is usually contained within a contract of employment, which may contain other terms such as those concerning confidential information, restrictive covenants and intellectual property.

 From 6 April 2020, changes to legislation means that the employer must give an employee a statement of particulars on or before their start date.

 As a bare minimum, the statement should contain the following:-